Charity trustees are the people who share the ultimate responsibility for governing a charity.

 What is a highlight of being a trustee?

-JE: Being able to understand at first hand the fantastic work Devon Mind does to support the needs of the community and feeling part of the team which makes that happen.
+JE: Being able to understand firsthand the fantastic work Devon Mind does to support the needs of the community and feeling part of the team that makes that happen.

 PK: The highlight is hearing how the organisation has made a difference, and sometimes thinking you have played a small part.